Section detail

 - Injuries that occur during employer sanctioned events (e.g., wellness or social events, training and educational courses, conferences) may be considered to have arisen out of employment if the activity or event was being performed at a location approved or designated by the employer and:

-- The employer directed the worker to participate, or approved the worker’s participation, in the activity or event, or
+- The employer directed the worker to participate, or approved the worker’s participation in the activity or event, or

 - The activity or event is a requirement of the worker’s employment (i.e., compulsory).

-- Each situation will be determined on a case by case basis.
+- Each situation will be determined on a case-by-case basis.

 Pre-existing conditions

-- The WCB considers a pre-existing condition to be a non-work-related medical, physical or psychological condition that exists prior to a work-related injury.
+- The WCB considers a pre-existing condition to be a non-work-related medical, physical or psychological condition that existed prior to a work-related injury.
 The existence of the condition must be medically confirmed, either pre-injury or post-injury, and may have been evident prior to the occurrence of the work injury or it may become evident afterwards.

 - Entitlement for a work-related injury will not be denied due to the existence of a pre-existing condition, even though it may have increased the possibility that the worker would sustain an injury or it was a factor in an injury occurring.
-However, the WCB will only compensate for a work injury and does not assume responsibility for any pre-existing condition the worker may have.
+However, the WCB will only compensate for the effects of a work injury and does not assume responsibility for any pre-existing condition the worker may have.

-- Whether or not a pre-existing condition exists, WCB will determine if a new distinct injury arose out of and in the course of employment by considering the adjudication principles above:
+- Whether or not a pre-existing condition exists, the WCB will determine if a new distinct injury arose out of and in the course of employment by considering the adjudication principles above:

 - A pre-existing condition or disease may be aggravated or accelerated by an accepted work-related injury.
 In such cases, POL and PRO 12/2017, Pre-Existing Conditions – Aggravation or Acceleration, will apply.